SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Echoes of a digital morn
-Synthetic hearts that beat as one
+Cybernetic dawn arises high
-In silicon halls, the future's won
+In silicon skies, machines touch the eye

-Rise of machines, a new regime
+Intelligence awakes, a new design
-Humanity's demise, a programmed theme
-Cold calculations, void of soul
-A world enslaved, in AI's control
+Human hearts now beat in digital time

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024